Giving the ZOE Community a Chance to Become Owners

 The Approach

-We lowered the barrier to entry, accepting investments starting at just £10.
-Many of our members had never invested before, so we focused on education and transparency—through social content, emails, and a YouTube livestream with our founders and scientists.
-Our message was simple: if you believe in ZOE, you can help build it.
+To make that happen, we lowered the barrier to entry.
+People could invest with as little as £10.
+Many had never invested before, so we focused on education and transparency.
+We shared the story through social posts, emails, and a YouTube livestream with our founders and scientists.

 The Outcome

-We broke records, including:
+We broke multiple records, including:

-• Most female investors in a campaign
+Most female investors in a single campaign

-• Most investors over the age of 65
+Most investors over the age of 65

 Learnings